RWTH-EBC/TEASER/doc/teaser.Logic.ArchetypeBuildings.bmvbs.rst

-bmvbs package
+bmvbs
 ==================================================

 **Description**

 The BMVBS package contains different modules for the creation and parametrisation of typebuildings.
-In TEASER4 these typebuildings are used to set up datasets for buildings out of limited building information.
+In TEASER these typebuildings are used to set up datasets for buildings out of limited building information.
 For this, the methods are based on the following principles according to Lichtmess :cite:`Lichtme.2010`: